 Not only your architecture should scale, so be prepared to scale your team with documentation that covers every single process you and your team are doing manually.

 We are between €100K-500K ARR at the moment and even if it’s a great result for a bootstrapped product in a crowded market is still far from where we want to go with our mission.

-This is the kind of request we are getting on a weekly basis.
+This is the kind of request we are getting every week.